 What would your awards program be without the input of your judges?
 They bring expertise and knowledge to the table, adding precious value to your program’s reputation and outcomes.

 But when it comes to judging entries, subjectivity can be a risk – your judges are human, and from time to time are subject to bias and conflicts of interest.
 Their preferences, area of expertise or professional activity can all affect the way entries are evaluated.

 You need effective and efficient methods to keep your program fair and without favour.
 But, fear not!
-It’s all covered in Award Force.
+It’s all covered in Award Force’s online judging software.
 Here are six ways you can minimise subjectivity in the assessment of entries.

 Recruit impartial judges

 It may seem like a no-brainer, but considering conflicts of interest should be done from the very start.
 Think of this phase as an investment in the quality and credibility of your awards program.